David-Durst/JOB/README.md

 # Justified-Opinionated-Boilerplate

 A justified and opinionated template for creating web applications with React and Redux.
 I created this template to explain to others (and myself) what technologies one should use when creating a web application with React and Redux.
-I created this template to fill a whole in the React/Redux ecosystem: while there are many other existing templates, they do not explain their decisions nor the other options.
-Please make a pull request with any suggestions.
+While there are many other existing templates, they do not explain their decisions nor the other options.
+I do not claim that my opinions are correct, merely that they are justified and good enough to get the JOB done.
+Please make a pull request with any suggestions or corrections.

 ## Background